cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpaddmirrors.md

    ORDER BY dbid;
 ```

-If you are creating mirrors on alternate mirror hosts, the new mirror segment hosts must be pre-installed with the Greenplum Database software and configured exactly the same as the existing primary segment hosts.
+If you are creating mirrors on alternate mirror hosts, the new mirror segment hosts must be pre-installed with the Cloudberry Database software and configured exactly the same as the existing primary segment hosts.

 You must make sure that the user who runs `gpaddmirrors` (the `gpadmin` user) has permissions to write to the data directory locations specified.
 You may want to create these directories on the segment hosts and `chown` them to the appropriate user before running `gpaddmirrors`.

 > **Note** This utility uses secure shell (SSH) connections between systems to perform its tasks.
-In large Greenplum Database deployments, cloud deployments, or deployments with a large number of segments per host, this utility may exceed the host's maximum threshold for unauthenticated connections.
+In large Cloudberry Database deployments, cloud deployments, or deployments with a large number of segments per host, this utility may exceed the host's maximum threshold for unauthenticated connections.
 Consider updating the SSH `MaxStartups` configuration parameter to increase this threshold.
 For more information about SSH configuration options, refer to the SSH documentation for your Linux distribution.

 ## Options